willgoldby/API-Documentation-for-GetMyWeather-API/Basic-outline-4_21.md

 # How do I make requests to GetMyWeather?

+** Do more than tell developers what they can expect within those ranges.
+'If you do this, this will happen.
+If you put too small of a location, you will get x returned.'
+I need to tell developers of the CONSEQUENCES of their calls for all the parameters. **

 ## To make a request, you will need to supply four values.

 You will need to supply the following information: